jleahred/katas/langs/rust/rubiks_solver/README.md

 And remember, the compiler will remove the counter when it can detect that it's not necessary (same as Swift).

+### Save path finally

+Letting the language to manage the stack is elegant, but not always good for performance.

+In this case, there are some fields on status that has to be updated and saved on backward direction.

+One option, is to configure these fields as ```Rc<RefCell<```.

+The other option, better on performance, is to manage the status manually.

+Making the push and pop and modifying the values when entering and leaving a branch

-## Optimizations
+## Optimizations (opt)

-* Depth will be adjusted as a solution is found
+1. Depth will be adjusted as a solution is found
-* Tree punning with different strategies
+- Tree punning with different strategies
-    * Avoid repeating a move tree times
+    1. Avoid repeating a move tree times
-    * Avoid repeat position on current path
+    - Avoid repeat position on current path (checking from end to begin)
-    * If a movement is at same orientation that previous one, it has to bee on a higher level
+    - If a movement is at same orientation that previous one, it has to bee on a higher level
-* Back to front positions generation in memory.
+- Back to front positions generation in memory.
   This will let us to increase depth search in some steps (estimation 4-6) using calculations in memory